tom-seddon/b2/doc/Building-on-OSX.md

 For prerequisites, see the
 [building from the command line notes](./Building-on-Unix.md).

-Initial setup, for use after cloning or updating the repo:
+Initial setup, for use after cloning:

 1. Open terminal in working copy folder

-2. Run `make init_xcode` - you should get a bunch of output and no obvious errors
+2. Run `make init_xcode` - _this may take a very long time_.
+(20
+   minutes on my laptop.)
+You should get a bunch of output and hopefully no obvious errors

 3. Load `build/Xcode/b2.xcodeproj` from Xcode.
 I opt to automatically create all schemes